RingCentral-Pro-Services/ivrorchestrator-docs/docs/users/editing-role-permissions.md

 ## RW or Read-write Access

-If you wish to give users of a given role **edit permissons**, simply flip the assocated permission switch to **RW, or read-write** for that section of the app.
+If you wish to give users of a given role **edit permissons**, simply flip the associated permission switch to **RW, or read-write** for that section of the app.

 To deliver full app access for a role type, change all switches to the **RW option**.
 This role type will now have full application access and can edit any section of the app.